dfintha/barge/SECURITY.md

 ## Supported Versions

-The `barge` software is in a pre-release state, and as such, only nightly-build eligible source codes are eligible.
-States represented by the commits on the `master` branch shall not emit any warning or error messages during either `cargo build`.
+The `barge` software is in a work-in-progress state, and as such, only nightly-build stability builds can be expected of it.
+States represented by the commits on the `master` branch shall not emit any warning or error messages during either `cargo check` or `cargo build`.

 Warnings emitted only be `cargo clippy` may be present, but shall be removed as soon as detected.